passionsfrucht/tool-libeep/readme.md

 sudo apt-get install build-essential
 ```
 See also [Kitwares instructions](https://apt.kitware.com/) for installation of cmake.
+You might also need wheels for Python, so run e.g. `pip install wheels`.
 Afterwards this should do the trick:
 ```
 make clean python